Prince’s Mead, Winchester

 Prince’s Mead is a co-ed Prep school (3 – 11 years) in the village of Kings Worthy, just outside of the county capital of Winchester.

-More bijou than other local independent schools, there’s 13 acres of gorgeous Hampshire countryside – complete with woodland – centred around the beautiful Worthy Park House which has just had a new extension completed.
+More bijou than other local independent schools, there’s 13 acres of gorgeous Hampshire countryside – complete with woodland – centred around the beautiful Worthy Park House.

-The school currently caters for 220 students, which will increase as the brand new nursery opens in the Easter term.
+The school caters for around 220 students, with a popular new nursery opened in 2020.
 Class sizes max out here at 20, so larger than other outfits but there’s a real benefit to having more peers to interact with without getting anywhere near some of the heady numbers in the state system.

 The school has a whopping and incredibly well-maintained sports hall, along with two full-sized tennis courts and plenty of space for sports.